hyperledger-labs/documentation-template/README.md

 To verify your setup, check that you can run `mkdocs` by running the command `mkdocs --help` to see the help text.

+## Devcontainer

+This project includes a [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration that will automatically install all of the necessary tools and dependencies when you open this repository in VSCode.
+To use it, follow the steps in [this guide](https://code.visualstudio.com/docs/remote/containers#_quick-start).
+The devcontainer will automatically start the mkdocs server which you can connect to at https://127.0.0.1:8001.

 ## Useful MkDocs Commands

 The commands you will usually use with `mkdocs` are: